Thank you for signing up!

-Any payments made by a resident to a non-resident has to be reported under the Income Tax Act.
-The idea behind deduction of the taxes at source and their subsequent reporting is to ensure that taxes are collected on time.
-Form 15CA is a declaration made by the person remitting the money wherein he states that he has deducted the tax from any payments so made to the non-resident.
+Under the Income Tax Act, all payments made by a resident to a non-resident must be disclosed.
+The goal of tax deduction at source and subsequent reporting is to ensure that taxes are collected on time.
+Form 15CA is a declaration filed by the person remitting the money in which he states that any payments made to the non-resident have been taxed.

 To be filled irrespective of whether taxable or not and the remittance or its aggregate does not exceed Rs.
 5 lakh in a financial year.

 To be filled when the Certificate under Section 195(2)/195 (3)/197 of the Income Tax Act has been obtained from the Assessing Officer.